notdodgeball/vagrant-story-lua-script/README.md

 # vagrant-story-lua-script
 A script to be used with the [PCSX-Redux emulator](https://pcsx-redux.consoledev.net/) for the game Vagrant Story.

-It can display and edit values like Ashley's speed and coordinates, insert and read text from memory, modify the inventory, load any room, freeze memory addresses and output text on top of the screen.
+It can display and edit values like enemies and Ashley's stats and coordinates, insert strings into memory, modify the inventory, load any room, freeze memory addresses and output text on top of the screen.
+It also has a custom lua memory display and saveStates manager.

 ## Summary